Hey hey, what's up my friends!

 Then, I'll talk about how to use the Stochastic indicator the correct way.

-I will share with you how to use it to time pullback in a trend.
+I will share with you how to use it to time pullbacks in a trend.

-I will share with you how to use it to filter your trading setup, so we can find better training setups and as an entry trigger.
+I will share with you how to use it to filter your trading setup, so we can find better trading setups and as an entry trigger.

 What is Stochastic?